Sauk people: Precontact to 17th century

-But later Europeans may have mistakenly recorded the Sauk as once dwelling at this location near Lake Huron.
+Later Europeans may have mistakenly recorded the Sauk as once dwelling at this location near Lake Huron.
 There is little archaeological evidence that the Sauk lived in the Saginaw area.
 In the early 17th century, when natives told French explorer Samuel de Champlain that the Sauk nation was located on the west shore of Lake Michigan, Champlain mistakenly placed them on the western shore of Lake Huron.
 This mistake was copied on subsequent maps, and future references identified this as the place of the Sauk.
 Champlain never visited what is now Michigan.

 Anishinaabe expansion and the Huron attempting to gain regional stability drove the Sac out of their territory.
 The Huron were armed with guns supplied by their French trading partners.
 The Sac moved south to territory in parts of what are now northern Illinois and Wisconsin.
 In the 17th century the Sauk also maintained close relations with the Potawatomi (Pehkînenîha or Shîshîpêhinenîha).
 This relation has been found by borrowings of Sauk vocabulary that appear in the Potawatomi language.

 In a loose coalition of tribes – including Dakota (Ashâha), Ho-Chunk, Ojibwe, Odawa, Potawatomi, Kickapoo (Kîkâpôwa), Meskwaki (Fox), and Sauk, along with the Shawnee (Shâwanôwa), Cherokee (Shanahkîha), and Choctaw (Châkitâha) from the Southeast – they attacked the tribes of the Illinois Confederation (Mashkotêwa) and tried to invade their tribal areas.
 The Illinois (Inoca) became their worst common enemies.
 The coalition warred for years until they destroyed the Illinois Confederation.

 Later they moved out on the prairie (Mashkotêwi) along the Mississippi and adopted the semi-sedentary lifestyle of Plains Indians (Mashkotêwineniwa).
-In addition to hunting buffalo, they lived in villages, raised crops, and actively traded with other tribes.
+In addition to hunting American bison, they lived in villages, raised crops, and actively traded with other tribes.
 The Sauk and allied eastern tribes had to compete with tribes who already occupied this territory.
 Disputes and clashes arose with the Dakota, Pawnee (Pânîha) and, most of all, the powerful Osage (Washâsha).

 18th century

 The Sauk had good relations with the English (Thâkanâsha) through trading.
 At first, the Sauk had good relations with New France too, until their alliance with the Meskwaki (Fox) made them short-term enemies of the French (Mêmehtekôshîha, Wêmehtekôshîha).

-A closely allied tribe, the Meskwaki (Fox), were noted for resisting French encroachment, having fought two wars against them in the early 18th century.
+A closely allied tribe, the Meskwaki, were noted for resisting French encroachment, having fought two wars against them in the early 18th century.
 After a devastating battle of September 9, 1730, in Illinois, in which hundreds of warriors were killed and many women and children taken captive by French allies, Fox refugees took shelter with the Sac.
 This made the Sauk subject to French attack in turn.
-The Sauk continued moving west to Iowa and Kansas.
+The Fox and the Sauk had interests in lead mines which were secondary to the fur trade in their country.
+However,the Sauk continued moving west to Iowa and Kansas.
 Keokuk and Black Hawk were two important leaders who arose among the Sauk.
 At first, Keokuk accepted the loss of land as inevitable in the face of the vast numbers of white soldiers and settlers coming west.
 He tried to preserve tribal land and his people, and to keep the peace.